 On the other hand, temperatures in northern Italy are around 5/-5°C, often dipping below freezing at night.
 In the mountains, the ski season is in full swing, so you may expect to find even lower temperatures, especially at night.

-Climate change means that snow is becoming scarcer each year, but you may expect all the major ski resorts in Italy to be open in January, with artificial snow in case there hasn’t been any natural snowfall.
+Climate change means that snow some years might be really scarce, but you may expect all the major ski resorts in Italy to be open in January, with artificial snow in case there hasn’t been any natural snowfall.

 Where to Go in January in Italy